hidayat95/IDP/README.md

 # IDP
 Egg incubator with Blynk IoT.
-Uses DHT sensor, auto regulates humidity & temperature.
+Uses ESP32 as the microcontroller and DHT sensor, auto regulates humidity & temperature.